Frank Dux: Other claims and reactions

-Writing in the book Actions Speak Louder, Eric Lichtenfield said that, when his exploits are questioned, Dux counters by "actually exploiting his lack of substantiating evidence, and spinning it" into even wilder stories.
+Writing in the book Action Speaks Louder, Eric Lichtenfield said that when Dux's claimed exploits are questioned, he counters by "actually exploiting his lack of substantiating evidence, and spinning it" into even wilder stories.
 Dux says that the reason he no longer has a sword he was presented with at the Kumite is that he sold it in a failed attempt to buy the freedom of a boat of orphans whom he later rescued from pirates, that he stopped a plot to assassinate Steven Seagal, and that discrepancies in his martial arts history are the work of fabrications by his rivals including ninjutsu master Stephen K. Hayes.

 While many sources dismiss Dux's claims entirely, others believe there may be some truth to his stories.
 Dux sued Soldier of Fortune publisher Robert K. Brown for libel following the publication of their articles about him.
-While he eventually lost the case, during the hearing, John Johnson presented a photocopy of the receipt which he said proved that Dux had purchased his Kumite trophy, though the judge refused to allow it as evidence, noting several discrepancies such as the date on the receipt being after Dux was photographed with his trophy.
-Dariel Figueroa from Uproxx opined that there were several holes in both Dux's claims, as well as those of some of his critics, "leading to a mess of false evidence, lies, and, somewhere in the middle, the truth."
-Hugh Landman from Ranker has stated that while Dux "lies about, or at least greatly exaggerates, many aspects of his career," that does not necessarily mean his story is entirely false, speculating he may have won a Kumite that was significantly different from the one that appears in Bloodsport.
+Though Dux eventually lost the case, he was not proven wrong on every detail; during the hearing, John Johnson presented a photocopy of a receipt which he said proved that Dux had purchased his Kumite trophy rather than winning it, and the judge refused to admit it as evidence, noting discrepancies such as the date on the photograph of Dux holding the trophy being earlier than the date on the receipt.
+Dariel Figueroa from Uproxx opined that there were several holes in Dux's claims, but also holes in the claims of some of his critics, "leading to a mess of false evidence, lies, and, somewhere in the middle, the truth".
+Hugh Landman from Ranker has stated that while Dux "lies about, or at least greatly exaggerates, many aspects of his career", that does not necessarily mean his story is entirely false; Landman speculates that Dux may have won a Kumite that was significantly different from the one that appears in Bloodsport.